stuartellis/stuartellis-site-hugo/content/articles/ansible.md

 Ansible modules for online services work slightly differently.
 These modules connect from the control machine to the relevant server or cloud, and use the API that the service provides to send commands to it.

-### Ansible Tower and AWX
+### Ansible Automation Controller and Ansible Tower

-If you need a central service for managing tasks and nodes, Red Hat offer [Ansible Tower](https://www.ansible.com/products/tower).
+If you need a central service for managing tasks and nodes, Red Hat offer [Ansible automation controller](https://www.ansible.com/products/controller).
+This replaces Ansible Tower.

 The software for Ansible Tower is developed as an Open Source project, called [AWX](https://github.com/ansible/awx).
 You may use AWX, rather than pay for Ansible Tower, but the project does not provide user support or long-term maintenance for releases.

-None of the features of Ansible itself rely on Ansible Tower or AWX.
+None of the features of Ansible itself rely on Automation Controller, Ansible Tower or AWX.

 # Setting Up a Control Machine